Academic Status Committee

 Ex Officio members include:

-• Senior Associate Dean of Undergraduate Medical Education
+• Senior Associate Dean for Educational Affairs, Jacksonville

 • Associate Dean of Medical Education